Deltacloud Drivers

 $ deltacloudd -i ec2

-The above for example starts the Detlacloud server with the Amazon EC2 driver.
-Whilst it is possible to start a number of Deltacloud server instances for each cloud provider that you wish to connect to (e.g., on different ports), a mechanism is provided with which to instruct the server to use a specific driver, regardless of the current default.
-The Deltacloud API drivers colletion (e.g. GET /api/drivers) provides a list of all currently supported cloud provider drivers.
+The above example shows how to start the Detlacloud server with the Amazon EC2 driver.
+It is possible to start a number of Deltacloud server instances for each cloud provider that you wish to connect to (e.g. on different ports).
+There is also a mechanism is with which you can instruct the server to use a specific driver, regardless of the current default.
+The Deltacloud API drivers collection (e.g. GET /api/drivers) provides a list of all currently supported cloud provider drivers.

 Driver functionality and Credentials